ChrisWu132/labLM/README.md

 # LLM Learning Lab

-**Hands-on experiments to understand how AI really works** — Designed for elementary and middle school students (grades 5-9).
+**AI literacy curriculum for K-12 education** — Empowering students in grades 5-9 to understand, question, and responsibly use AI.

-Discover LLM behaviors through interactive experiments: prompts, hallucinations, biases, reasoning, and ethics.
+Discover how LLMs work through 6 progressive labs: explore prompts, hallucinations, biases, reasoning, ethics, and build AI workflows.
 No coding required!

 ---

 ## 🎯 What is LLM Learning Lab?

-An educational platform where students explore how Large Language Models (LLMs) work through **5 hands-on experimental labs**.
-Instead of just learning to *use* AI, students discover *how AI thinks*, including its limitations, mistakes, and ethical concerns.
+An educational platform where students explore how Large Language Models (LLMs) work through **6 progressive, hands-on labs**.
+Instead of just learning to *use* AI, students discover *how AI thinks*, including its limitations, mistakes, and ethical concerns—culminating in building their own AI workflows.

 ### Key Learning Goals